jordanopensource/git-training/material/02-basics.md

 ### Forking a repository

-Forking; and its name gives it away, it's making a fork, like road forks, where a main road is forked side road(s), and evantually it looks like an eating fork, the same concept applied to Git repositories, where there's a main branch (road) on a repository, and you create a fork branch (side road) of it.
+Forking; and its name gives it away, it's making a fork, like road forks, where a main road is forked side road(s), and eventually it looks like an eating fork, the same concept applied to Git repositories, where there's a main branch (road) on a repository, and you create a fork branch (side road) of it.

 All Git hosts support forking a public repository, where you copy the repository into your account or organization.

 ## Staging and commits

-Each file in a Git repository goes throgh the four Git file stages:
+Each file in a Git repository goes through the four Git file stages:

 * **Untracked**: The file is newly created or moved from another directory to a Git directory, and Git doesn't keep any track of it.
-* **Unmodified**: The file is tracked by Git, i.e has been commited before, and has no new changes.
+* **Unmodified**: The file is tracked by Git, i.e has been committed before, and has no new changes.
-* **Modified**: An uncommited file that has been modified but not committed yet.
+* **Modified**: An uncommitted file that has been modified but not committed yet.
-* **Staged**: A modified file that has been added to be commited.
+* **Staged**: A modified file that has been added to be committed.

 Here's a figure showing the relations between the four stages.
 ![git files stages](/resourses/git-files-stages.png)

-### Commiting a file
+### Committing a file

 After creating a file (untracked) or editing an existing one (unmodified), you can add the file to the staging area, by running this command.